PICC lines (peripherally inserted central catheters)

 It’s important not to get any air into your PICC line.
 Not all PICC lines have clamps.
 Some lines have caps at the end that stop air from getting into the line.
 If your PICC line has a clamp, it should always be closed when the line isn't being used.
 The line must not be left unclamped when the caps aren't in place.

 To stop the line coming out by accident, it should always be taped or covered with a dressing.
 If the dressing holding the PICC line in place comes loose, contact your district or hospital nurse immediately.
 Then it can be replaced as soon as possible.

 It is important that the PICC line is not cut or split.
 Don’t use scissors near the PICC line.
 It’s not very common to get a cut or split in the line.
 If this happens, contact your hospital immediately.
 The line may need to be removed if it can't be repaired.

 Back to top

-When you no longer need a PICC line, it will be taken out.
+When you don’t need a PICC line anymore, it will be taken out.
 A nurse will usually do this for you in an outpatient department.
 It will be gently pulled out.
-This is a painless procedure that takes only a few minutes.
+This is a painless procedure and only takes a few minutes.

 Bishop, et al. Guidelines on the Insertion and Management of Central Venous Access Devices in Adults.
 International Journal of Laboratory Haematology.
 2007.